steve-west-m4a/knowledge/README.md

  # preventing the push
 sfdx force:source:push -g

+# Now go to the Product LOV Project and load the Product data

 # We can then do a pull from the new Org with the Force option (not quite sure why this is required)
 sfdx force:source:pull -f